ryandrewjohnson/react-localize-redux/docs/api/higher-order-component.md

 --------- | ----------| ------------
 Component | ReactComponent | The localeReducer slice of your state.
 [reducerName] | string | If you added localeReducer with [combineReducers](http://redux.js.org/docs/api/combineReducers.html) then you will need to pass the reducerName to localize.
+[getStateSlice] | function | An optional param that allows for adding custom logic for retrieving the state slice.
+See [Can I use ImmutableJS?](/faq/#can-i-use-immutablejs) for usage example.

 ** Returns: **